scrapy/scrapy/docs/experimental/exporters.rst

 In order to use a Item Exporter, you  must instantiate it with its required args.
 Different exporters require different args, so check each exporter documentation to be sure, in :ref:`topics-exporters-reference`.
-After you have instantiated you exporter, you have to call the :meth:`~BaseItemExporter.export` method with each item you want to export.
+After you have instantiated you exporter, you call the method :meth:`~BaseItemExporter.start_exporting` in order to initialize the exporting proces, then you call :meth:`~BaseItemExporter.export_item` method for each item you want to export, and finally call :meth:`~BaseItemExporter.finish_exporting` to finalize the exporting process.

 Here you can see a typical Item Exporter usage in an :ref:`Item Pipeline
 <topics-item-pipeline>`::